Why We Need Natural Gluten-Free Beauty

 Celiac disease is the worse form of gluten intolerance, and like Juvenile type 1 diabetes, results from our body making antibodies to ourselves.
 About 3% of the general US population has an autoimmune disease and certain environmental chemicals seem to be linked.
 Cigarette smoking is associated with developing autoimmunity.
 Certain hair dyes have also been considered.
 Exposure to Silica seems to also increase autoimmune disorders.
 Epidemiologists have considered stress as a factor in autoimmunity.
 We at Ceela consider the use of vaccine antibodies one of the potential reasons for developing autoimmunity.
-Ceela's gluten free skin care is a solution.
+Ceela's Natural Gluten-Free Beauty Skin Care is a solution.

 Detergent as an Environmental Assistant for Auto-Immunity